“Where ya been, Trev?” my roommate Bill asked as I returned to our dorm room around noon. “Out catting around with the frat boys?”

 It was just weird to me.
 All these straight guys treating me like I’d lost my girlfriend.
 Then I threw up.
 They scattered.

 Mr. Landis was so nice on the phone.
 He really loved Tim, just not the way I did.
 He even offered to pay my way to the funeral service which was in two days.
 I was too embarrassed to accept but promised I’d attend.
 He gave me the phone number to Tim’s roommates, Tony and Jimmy.
 I didn’t know he had roommates.
 I asked for Jake’s number as well.
-Mr. Landis had met Jake, who was composing the movie soundtrack, but didn’t have his phone number.
+Mr. Landis had met Jake, who was composing the movie soundtrack.
+He didn’t have his phone number.
 I told him we had called him from the Rodeway Inn on Sunday night.
 He promised to let me know when he checked the bill.
 He was surprised I knew about Jake.
 I really wanted to connect with Jake.
 We shared the same love for Tim.

 “Jake was with Tim when he died.
 They had gone to the beach together,” Mr. Landis said.